Nickelodeon Guts

-Nickelodeon Guts (stylized as Nickelodeon GUTS) is an American television action sports competition series hosted by American actor/writer Mike O'Malley and officiated by English actress Moira "Mo" Quirk.
+Nickelodeon Guts (stylized as Nickelodeon GUTS) is an American television action sports competition series hosted by American actor/writer Mike O'Malley and officiated by British actress Moira "Mo" Quirk who also served as the show's co-host.
 The series originally ran from 1992 to 1995 on Nickelodeon.

 Each episode features three young athletes competing against each other in four extreme versions of athletic events culminating in a fifth and final round which set the three competitors on a race up an artificial mountain to decide the victor.

 Production

 The series was filmed at Sound Stage 21 at Universal Studios Florida on a set dubbed the "Extreme Arena".
 This arena consists of a turf playing field, a pool, a racing track, an obstacle course and the Aggro Crag.

 Season 1 began taping on August 12, 1992.

-Reruns were shown on Nickelodeon from January 15, 1996, until January 31, 1999, before moving to Nick GAS from March 1, 1999, until the station ceased broadcasting on December 31, 2007 (April 23, 2009, on Dish Network).
+Reruns were shown on Nickelodeon from December 11, 1995, until February 28, 1999, before moving to Nick GAS from March 1, 1999, until the station ceased broadcasting on December 31, 2007 (April 23, 2009, on Dish Network).
 It has occasionally been seen in reruns on TeenNick since January 1, 2008.
 Since 2011, those reruns aired on the channel's NickSplat block on an occasional basis.
 Pluto TV's Nick Games channel showed reruns of 4 episodes in 2019, but Pluto TV removed the channel in 2020 after a major overhaul of the channel lineup.
 As of 2022, the show now airs as part of a Nick Games block on Pluto TV channel 1016, "No Parents Allowed".

 In 2008, Nickelodeon produced two seasons of a revival of the program, My Family's Got GUTS.